apostrophecms/stagecoach/README.md

 `sc-proxy` is a node.js-based frontend proxy server solution for web apps that listen on independent ports, built on top of the `node-http-proxy` module.
 It picks up port numbers directly from the Stagecoach `data/port` files.
 It's a neat proof of concept, but we've found that performance is much better with nginx (see above).
 If you're still interested in sc-proxy, check out the `README.md` in that subdirectory for more information.

 ## Changelog

+3/29/2019:

+* Adds the setting of `NODE_ENV` in deployment settings.

 12/23/2016: